regexplanet/regexplanet-postgresql/README.md

 ## Running

-Run with the environment variable `DATABASE_URL` pointing to a
+Run with the environment variable `DATABASE_URL` pointing to a PostgreSQL database setup as described below.
+This will look like `DATABASE_URL=pg://regex_user:secret@localhost:5432/regex`.

 ## Installation